bayuagpr/gitlog-author/README.md

 - You're responsible for any sensitive data exposure
 - Tool only shows changed files (no diffs) to minimize security risks
 - We are NOT responsible for any NDA violations or confidentiality breaches
+- Code diffs are only shown when explicitly requested with --review flag
-- If you work with confidential code, ensure you have permission to share commit logs
+- If you work with confidential code, ensure you have permission to share commit logs and diffs

 ## Table of Contents
 - [Background](#background)